 Get to know where the pipelines in your house are located and make sure to inspect them every autumn (at least).

-Simply patch any small leaks with heat tape to help reduce weaknesses that might cause the pipe to burst in freezing weather.
-And you can further protect any exposed outdoor pipes by insulating them with foam or rubber pipe wraps, which can be found at your local hardware store.
+Simply patch any small leaks to help reduce weaknesses that might cause the pipe to burst in freezing weather.
+Have heat tape installed by professional who knows the applications.
+And you can further protect any exposed pipes by insulating them with foam or rubber pipe wraps, which can be found at your local hardware store.

 For larger leaks or pipeline problems, it’s always a good idea to play it safe and call the pros.

 Also prepare them when you leave for the long weekend to Grandma’s Turn the main valve off it can be the difference between a $800 repair and on in the tens of thousands of dollars.
 When you come back turn on slowly to prevent a sudden increase in pressure known as water hammer.